tmeyer2115/studio-starter/README.md

 # Studio Bug Bash
 Welcome to the Bug Bash for Studio!
 This README will help you get setup with Studio and acquaint you with its features.
+You can find the Issue/Enhancement Submission form [here](https://docs.google.com/forms/d/e/1FAIpQLScV8tnR7pS6DnBStRaw2CLnupd5ogOpWSHln82EdOqWg_cFMw/viewform).
+You can see what's already been submitted in this [Sheet](https://docs.google.com/spreadsheets/d/1YYUOtUm8qtELUlnCJ2Btb72irirRy0iHiC6Vo5uh7p0/edit?usp=sharing).

 ## What is Studio?
 Studio is a tool that lets Admins and Developers alike build React Applications with ease.
 For now, we're focused on Applications corresponding to a Site.
 But, that may change in the future.
 It provides a no-code, visual Editor that allows users to add and remove pages, add and remove Components to pages, and configure Components on a page.
 Here's a screenshot of Studio in action: